geopm/geopm/CONTRIBUTING.md

 CODING STYLE
 ------------
-Code formatting can be corrected to conform to the geopm standard using astyle with the following options:
+Code formatting can be corrected to conform to the GEOPM standard using astyle with the following options:

     astyle --style=linux --indent=spaces=4 -y -S -C -N